rowg/range-series-config-mapper/README.md

 go build
 ```

-A binary will appear in the project directory: `hfradar-config-mapper`
+A binary will appear in the project directory: `range-series-config-mapper`

 To compile for a specific os/platform, set the `GOOS` & `GOARCH` environment variables:
 ```